jameslikeslinux/docker-unifi-protect/README.md

 complicated port and user mapping by expecting to be attached directly to your network and using named volumes.

+**WARNING**: This is a wholly unsupported build and it may stop working at any time depending on where Ubiquiti takes things.
+Use at your own risk.

 ## Usage

 ### Host Configuration